palcts/Educamote/README.md

 Due to Covid-19 a new demand for a remote eduction solution came up.
 Students started missing their daily school routine, meeting up with their mates and learning about new topics.
 On the other side are schools and teachers: A tool that offers a playful and interactive learning environment was missing as well as a solution that makes it possible to connect to students from everywhere, at any time, as real as possible.
 Tracking personal progress of each student was is hard as well.
 We would like to tackle those challenges with our application EddieMote which is available as a mobile and desktop version.
 Both versions complement each other perfectly and leave no need unanswered – an all-in-one-solution that solves the chaos of having to many different platforms for different demands.

+“We need to bring learning to people instead of people to learning.”
+(Elliot Masie) The app is for students and teachers – therefore we identified two different problem statements.
+Challenge Students: Miss the daily school life and interaction with fellow students; Get distracted by too many app features; Need to be motivated.
+Challenge Teacher: Have no chance to reach each student from everywhere; Lack a tool to oversee the individual progress of each student.

 ### How can technology help?

 Schools and teachers can continue to engage with their students through virtual classrooms, and even create interactive spaces for classes.
 As parents face a new situation where they may need to homeschool their children, finding appropriate online resources is important as well.